 Trouble is, the older they get, the less our kids want to hang out with us and certainly the less they want to listen to us.
 Parenting older kids needs to be done with a lot of stealth…

 But I have a strategy.
-It’s my daily kid check-in, if you will, and they barely know I’m doing it.
+It’s my daily kid check-in and they barely know I’m doing it.
 Each day I use a different tactic, but I do try to do at least one of these things every single day.

 The daily kid check-in

 “Any news today?”

 I can guarantee you that if I asked “how are you?” or “how was your day?” when I see the kids in the afternoon, I would get a grunt in response.

 Instead I ask them if there is any news from today.
 Nine times out of ten something worth reporting will have happened and from that a general conversation about the day flows.

 They might start off by telling me how “So-and-so got a demerit for doing such-and-such in geography” and finish up telling me all about the geography teacher, homework, lesson plan.
 I like that.